beancount/ledger2beancount/docs/guide.md

   Assets:Test2                       -0.88 EUR
 ```

-Ledger additionally supports functions in inline math, such as `abs`,
+Ledger additionally supports functions in inline maths, such as `abs`,
 `rounded`, and `roundto`.
-Such complex inline math is not supported
+Such complex inline maths is not supported
 by beancount.
 It will result in a conversion note and an invalid
 beancount file.